University of Illinois Urbana-Champaign

 Participants in the Indigenous Pathways program can be reimbursed up to $500.00 in travel expenses incurred for attendance.
 Expenses will be reimbursed after attending the program and require copies of receipts to be submitted along with basic personal information.
 Acceptable travel expenses include transportation services (airfare, train ticket, bus ticket, mileage, taxi/rideshare), lodging, and meals.
 Expenses must incur while in route to or from the University of Illinois Urbana-Champaign for the Indigenous Pathways program.
 Reimbursements are sent via USPS mail and usually arrive 3-4 weeks after all relevant information has been provided.

-Every society needs educated people, but the primary responsibility of educated people is to bring wisdom back to the community and make it available to others so that the lives they are leading make sense.
+Every society needs educated people, but the primary responsibility of educated people is to bring wisdom back into the community and make it available to others so that the lives they are leading make sense.

 Vine Deloria, Jr.